y14e/uuid-ts/README.md

-# uuid.js
+# uuid.ts
-JS snippet for generating a UUID.
+TS snippet for generating a UUID.